For Windows 2000 - Windows 7 (incl. Server, x86 and x64). Latest version: 3.9.7 build 713. July 13, 2011.

 window.

-The next tab is a very important part of the parser configuration.
+The next tab is a crucial part of the parser configuration.
 The data parser uses this information for data extraction from the data block.
-In the example, the data block contains 4 data items (see Fig.1) namely: date and time, calling party number, called party number and call length in seconds, which should be separated out to different variables.
+In the example, the data block contains 4 data items (see Fig.1), namely: date and time, calling party number, called party number, and call length in seconds, which should be separated out to different variables.
 Later, these variables will be used in the data export and will be placed in different columns of our SQL2000 database.

 Fig.8.
 PBX data logger.
 Parser items.

 Any new items may be added by clicking the "Add item" button (Fig.8, pos.
 7).
-Before adding an item the program will ask you about an item description.
+Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
-For this example all 4 variables with their corresponding descriptions have been added.
+For this example, all four variables with their corresponding descriptions have been added.

-Each parser item has a number of properties:
+Each parser item has some of the properties:

-is the data type of the characters extracted.
+- Data type.
+It is the data type of the characters extracted.
 For example, you can specify FLOAT or STRING data types.
-The data will be converted to the conversion type later, in the data export module.
-The data type here is being used for formatting of the value, which will be specified on the "Data formats" tab later.
-In the example, the "Call date and time" field has the DateTime data type, the "Call len" field has the Integer data type.
+The plugin converts the string values to that data type.
+The plugin uses the options from the "Data formats" tab for converting.
+In the example, the "Call date and time" field has the DateTime data type, and the "Call len" field has the Integer data type.
 All other fields have the String data type;

-is the number of characters, which will be transferred to a variable.
+- Fixed length.
+It is the number of characters, which will be extracted to a variable.
 The minimum value is 1.

-All other items have the same parameters, a position, a length and a data type of other.
+All other items have the same parameters except the position, length, and data type.

 Fig.9.
 PBX data logger.
 Format of items.